 Screen and sleep

-5. Next, on the ‘When Plugged in, turn off my screen after’ and ‘When plugged in, put my device to sleep after’ drop-downs, select Never
+5. On the ‘When Plugged in, turn off my screen after’ and ‘When plugged in, put my device to sleep after’ drop-downs, select Never

 Screen and sleep